apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 ```

 Additional runtime resource attributes, such as hostname, process ID, or operating system, are automatically inferred by
-the SDK.
+the SDK using Resource Providers.
 For a description of these attributes, refer to the respective [documentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/resources/library).

 For further details on configuring resource attributes, refer to the SDK [documentation](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#opentelemetry-resource-attributes).